UW crest

 Investiture Ceremony

-10:00 am Rehearsal Hall, Hamel Music Center
+10:00 am Mead Witter Foundation Concert Hall, Hamel Music Center

 The investiture ceremony will formally welcome Jennifer L. Mnookin as chancellor and 30th leader of the University of Wisconsin–Madison.
 The event will feature several speakers, a presentation of symbols of the office, music and performances, and prepared remarks from the chancellor.